OpenDataArena/OpenDataArena-Tool/data_scorer/model_based/README.md

   English | <a href="./README_zh-CN.md">简体中文</a>
 </p>

-This framework provides a complete data quality evaluation system that performs multi-dimensional assessment of datasets using deep learning models and statistical methods.
+This framework provides a complete data quality evaluation system that performs multi-dimensional assessment of datasets using deep learning models.

 ## ✨ Core Features